Tell Your Dad You Know He's Cheating on Your Mom

 Please refer to this article for help on how to deal with your parent cheating.

 My father acts strange, he's a dentist but acts like a poor guy?

-My dad is a dentist, dentistry is a good job for payments but recently my dad acts like he have nothing for me and my mom, I think he's hanging out with another woman, he's such a "self" man like a silent dad, you can't hear anything from him. he acts strange. sometimes he says "I don't work to give you free money to have fun and all that" I don't get it, I feel bad for my mom, she's beautiful, with an amazing moral, calm, with a great family, educated, a perfect mom, so polite I can't get it, I feel like my father is cheating
+My dad is a dentist, dentistry is a good job for payments but recently my dad acts like he has nothing to me and my mom.
+I think he's hanging out with another woman, he's such a "self" man like a silent dad, you can't hear anything from him.
+He acts strangely.
+Sometimes he says "I don't work to give you free money to have fun and all that" I don't get it, I feel bad for my mom, she's beautiful, with an amazing moral, calm, with a great family, educated, a perfect mom, so polite I can't get it, I feel like my father is cheating

 My mom broke over my dad's infidelity and she forgave him thinking it will end, but 3 years from now, me and my mom found out a WhatsApp message to that woman, my mom has picked up high anxiety and depression and even though I love my father, I'm filled with rage and I want to ask him.
 My mom is scared because we are financially dependent on my father?